 - Over $21 Billion total may be paid out for Camp Lejeune lawsuits, according to Congressional Budget Office estimates.

-Thousands of victims have already filed Camp Lejeune water lawsuits, and the U.S. government is actively evaluating these claims.
+Thousands have already filed Camp Lejeune water lawsuits, and the U.S. government is actively evaluating these claims.

-Even though exposure to this toxic water occurred decades ago, our team can still file a contaminated water at Camp Lejeune lawsuit to fight for the justice and compensation you deserve.
+Even if your grandparent, spouse, child, or loved one passed away decades ago, our team can still file a contaminated water at Camp Lejeune lawsuit to fight for the justice and compensation on their behalf.

 There's been a lot in the news lately about Camp Lejeune and the Marines injured there from the contaminated drinking water.